Skip to main content

 What are Some More Famous Jury Nullification Examples and Explanations?

 In “flagrant” cases, according to the Court, the jury has always exercised the pardoning power, notwithstanding the law, which is their actual prerogative.
 (Local 36 of Int’ l Fishermen & Allied Workers of America v.
 United States, 177 F.2d 320 (9th Cor.
 1949).)
-Lysander Spooner, author of Trial by Jury 1852, pointed out that “governments cannot decide the law or exercise authority over jurors (the People) for such would be absolute government, absolute despotism.”
+Lysander Spooner, the author of Trial by Jury 1852, pointed out that “governments cannot decide the law or exercise authority over jurors (the People) for such would be absolute government, absolute despotism.”

 Do Not Surrender Oaths